k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ##### Customized Masking Logic

-The catalog masking actor is invoked **after** the extract flow execution.
+The Catalog masking actor is invoked **after** the extract flow execution.
 Do the following in order to set a customized masking logic on the table:

-- If you need to set a customized logic on specific fields, edit the catalog and remove the PII property from these fields in the catalog in order to prevent double masking of these fields.
+- If you need to set a customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking of these fields.
-- Sometimes, the customized masking logic is based on the catalog masking.
+- Sometimes, the customized masking logic is based on the Catalog masking.
 For example, build the masked email based on the masked first and last names.
-If you need to call the catalog masking in the extract flow, do the following: override the masking of all the table's PII fields, do the following:
+If you need to call the Catalog masking in the extract flow, do the following: override the masking of all the table's PII fields, do the following:
   - Add the **CatalogMaskingMapper** actor to the extract flow.
   - Add the customized masking actors to the extract flow.
-  - Set the **enable_masking** to **false** in the end of the extract flow in order to prevent a double masking of the table's record by the TDM execution processes.
+  - Set the **enable_masking** to **false** in the end of the extract flow in order to prevent double masking of the table's record by the TDM execution processes.

 #### Load Flow